darrellsilver/norc/INSTALL.md

         export DJANGO_SETTINGS_MODULE='norc.settings'
         # Norc source code must be in your PYTHONPATH
         export PYTHONPATH=$PYTHONPATH:/Users/darrell/projects/norc/demo
+        # Norc has a few binaries that need to be in your PATH
+        # As shipped, these are symbolic links, and can thus can be moved from
+        # this location if you wish.
+        export PATH=$PATH:/Users/darrell/projects/norc/demo/norc/bin

 ## Sync Django models to the DB